avigloz/website-markdown/posts/tech.md

       - Makes it so you don't move from a textbox to the "Submit" button by accident when you hit the *Tab* key (especially useful in online code editors).
     - [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)
       - Perhaps the most important extension I have installed.
-- Chromium (*not Google Chrome*)
+- Chromium (*not Google Chrome!*)
   - I use only uBlock with Chromium.
 I hardly use the browser, so I keep it lightweight.
-  - I almost exclusively use this for Instacart and Google Meet.
+  - I almost exclusively use this for Google Meet.
 </blockquote>

 **Notes:**